 Who has the right to host a sanctioned rematch?

 The decision on who will host the rematch will be for negotiations and agreements by the respective boxers’ management and/or promotion.
-In a case of a national title and where disputed claims to stage the title fight exist, BSA may, amongst others things, call to for purse bids to be submitted to it by other promoters and offer the opportunity to stage that particular title fight to the highest bidder upon the terms and conditions that Boxing SA may determine.
+In a case of a national title and where disputed claims to stage the title fight exist, Boxing SA may, among other things, call to for purse bids to be submitted to it by other promoters and offer the opportunity to stage that title fight to the highest bidder upon the terms and conditions that Boxing SA may determine.